 Adam Weinstein is an associate in Hughes Hubbard’s New York Office.
 His practice focuses on complex litigation and internal investigations.
 Adam represents corporations and individuals in responding to inquiries and investigations by the Department of Justice (DOJ) and Securities and Exchange Commission (SEC), and has assisted in anti-corruption efforts for companies around the globe in matters involving the U.S. Foreign Corrupt Practices Act (FCPA) and the U.K. Bribery Act.
 In these matters, he has conducted witness interviews, coordinated with local counsel and client representatives, and assisted in preparing fact-finding reports and interfacing with domestic and foreign governmental authorities.

-Adam has also gained extensive experience representing clients in litigation matters involving a variety of contract disputes, employment discrimination claims, and defamation suits.
-Recently, he represented the trustee of the liquidation of Lehman Brothers Inc., the largest broker-dealer liquidation in history, in handling multi-million dollar general creditor claims against the estate.
+Adam has also gained extensive experience representing clients in litigation matters involving a variety of fraud claims, contract disputes, employment discrimination, and defamation suits.

 “International Anti-Corruption: The Impact of Anti-Corruption Laws in the International Legal Community,” Boston College Law School, April 4, 2018

-Representation of multinational company in due diligence review of all third-party relationships for risk factors pertaining to the FCPA, UK Bribery Act, and other international anti-corruption laws
+Representation of multinational aerospace and defense company in due diligence review of all third-party relationships for risk factors pertaining to the FCPA, UK Bribery Act, and other international anti-corruption laws

 Representation of the trustee for the liquidation of Lehman Brothers Inc. in handling unsecured general creditor litigation claims

 Representation of an international corporation in a dispute over a rival’s false advertising campaign

-Representation of a major media company in connection with a Department of Justice civil investigation
+Representation of a major media company in connection with a Department of Justice antitrust investigation

 Defense of a financial firm against claims of sexual harassment in the workplace